nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

 ### 1. Generate Energy Forecast

-The script fetches forecasted half-hourly energy data for specified postcodes for the next 48 hours, and saves it in an Excel file with separate sheets for each postcode.
+The script fetches forecasted half-hourly energy data for regions via postcode searches for the next 48 hours, and saves it in an Excel file with separate sheets for each postcode.
 The data includes the percentage contribution of various fuel sources, including nuclear, gas, biomass, wind, solar, and more.

 ### 2. Create Visualisation Tiles